TheDomcio/WonderfulPolishLanguage/README.md

 #### Japanese (Japoński)

   - [Benkyo](http://benkyo.ml/old) - This is a mirror of website of a Pole who lived in Japan for many years ([Here you can read more about the creator of benkyo.pl](http://benkyo.ml/autor)) and the archivist who, due to the fact that the information available on the site is quite interesting, did not want to let the site go into oblivion, so she threw in the hosting again - all this with the permission of the author..
 You will find a lot of help files under this link, for example, exercise sheets with hiragana, katakana and kanji.
 [A prettier - remake version of this mirror is also available](http://benkyo.ml/) , but it is still under construction, but we can already find a lot of interesting things there, for example [lesson no. 0](http://benkyo.ml/lekcja-0/) with pronunciation and [a game that involves typing in the equivalents of Latin symbols from the hiragana and the katakana](http://benkyo.ml/lekcja-0/kana-gra).
+  - [Słownik znaków japońskich](http://kanji.nowaksvd.net) - Electronic dictionary offering translation of about 2200 Japanese characters (kanji).
+The author of the blog decided to publish a dictionary - „Słownik znaków japońskich” in the form of a blog (the list of keys and kanji characters is available for download in PDF format), the copyrights to which have already expired according to him (So Bogusław Nowak, author of the book himself).
+The paper version of that dictionary has 1945 characters and the digital version, as I wrote earlier, contains about 2200.
+These are characters approved by the Japanese Ministry of Education.
+Really good work and worth checking.
+The author is also a member of the Catholic [Society of the Divine Word - SVD](https://en.wikipedia.org/wiki/Society_of_the_Divine_Word) - missionary, so here you can read in Polish about his missions in Japan and [about him](http://www.nowaksvd.net/pl/index.php/intro/) and [here is his Japanese website](https://lumen-christi.com/).
   - [japonia-info.pl](https://japonia-info.pl/nauka-japonskiego) - A website with interesting information about Japan and of course the Japanese language itself.
   - [Japoński pomocnik](https://www.japonski-pomocnik.pl/wordDictionary) - "A small, modest Japanese helper".
 A brilliant Polish-Japanese dictionary containing a huge number of words.
 [There is also its [minimalistic] mobile version for Android](https://play.google.com/store/apps/details?id=pl.idedyk.android.japaneselearnhelper).
+  - [Kanji.pl](http://www.kanji.pl/) - On this (currently inactive for a long time) blog you will find a lot of articles about learning the Japanese language.
+For example, [about learning hiragana signs](http://www.kanji.pl/nauka-hiragany-cz-1/) and under this link [there are teaching aids](http://www.kanji.pl/pomoce-naukowe).

 #### Norwegian (Norweski)